mimersql/mimerrust/mimerrust/README.md

 The `mimerrust` crate implements an API for interacting with [Mimer SQL](https://www.mimer.com) databases from Rust.

 The Mimer SQL Rust API is built as a wrapper around the Mimer C API.
 It consists of two crates:
-1. `mimerrust`: This crate implements the Mimer SQL Rust API.
-It uses the wrappers from [mimerrust-sys](https://crates.io/crates/mimerrust-sys) to create a high level, safe interface.
+1. `mimerrust`: Iimplements the Mimer SQL Rust API.
+It uses the wrappers from `mimerrust-sys` to create a high level, safe interface.
-2. `mimerrust-sys`: This crate is responsible for the low-level wrapping of the C library into compatible Rust concepts.
+2. `mimerrust-sys`: Handles low-level wrapping of the C library into Rust-compatible concepts.
-It is not meant for direct use, but rather as an intermediary wrapping step.
-To reduce build time and avoid requirements on LLVM and Clang on Windows a pre-generated binding is used by default.
-To generate and use a new binding, pass the `--features run_bindgen` when building.
+It is not intended for direct use, but rather as an intermediary wrapping step.
+To reduce build time and avoid requiring LLVM and Clang on Windows a pre-generated binding is used by default.
+To generate and use a new binding, pass the `--features run_bindgen` flag when building.

-A small example of how to use Mimer SQL Rust API can look like this:
+Example usage:
 ```Rust
 use mimerrust::{Connection, ToSql, CursorMode};